Charles Howard Shinn: Marriage

-Charles Shinn married Julia Charlotte Tyler on July 31, 1888 at the home of her father, Asher Tyler, in Oakland.
+Charles Shinn married Julia Charlotte Tyler on July 31, 1888, at the home of her father, Asher Tyler, in Oakland.
 She shared his interests in nature, worked at his side, and became one of the first women employed by the new U. S. Forest Service.

 Death

 Charles Shinn spent the last 22 years of his life in North Fork, California.
-His home was named the "Peace Cabin".
+Julia Shinn named their home the "Peace Cabin".
 He retired as supervising forest ranger a year before he passed.
 He is buried in Ukiah, California.

 Memorial

 Charles Shinn is remembered in the Sierra Club bulletin and in the Journal of Forestry.
 Coincidentally "Ranger Shinn; The Story of a Man Who Shaped His Life to Get the Greatest Happiness" was published in Sunset Magazine in the month that he died.

 Mt.
 Shinn in the Sierra Nevada is named after Charles Howard Shinn.
-Mt.
-Shinn is 11,013 feet high, two miles south of the south fork of San Joaquin River, near latitude 37°13' longitude 118° 55'.
+The name became official in1934 Mt.
+Shinn is 11,013 feet tall, two miles south of the south fork of San Joaquin River, near latitude 37°13' longitude 118° 55'.
 It can be found on the USGS Topographic map "Ward Mountain Quadrangle" 2018.